mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `true` The program exits if an error occurs while writing output data.
   - `false` Any error that occurs while writing output data is logged, but the program continues.

-- `--exit-on-missing-input` (Default value = `false`)
+- `--if-input-missing` (Default value = `exit`)

-  - `true` The program exits if an error occurs while reading input data.
+  - `exit` The program exits if an error occurs while reading input data.
-  - `false` Any error that occurs while reading input data is logged, but the program continues.
+  - `log` Any error that occurs while reading input data is logged, but the program continues.

 - `--print-all` (Default value = `false`)